 A: One of the biggest compliments we receive each year from our riders is on our "Shower Truck"; individual stalls, good water pressure and all the hot water you want.
 Oh, sinks and mirrors out front!

 Q: Can I volunteer for RAW?

 A: Each year it takes many dedicated volunteers help us produce this event.
 Please send us an email if you or a friend or spouse would like to help us out during the event.
 Volunteers are even able to ride a day or so and don't have to pay for food!

 Q: Does Cascade offer any services to help me train?

 A: Cascade Bicycle Club offers an extensive Free Daily Rides program that can help you get ready for RAW.
 You can design your own personal training program by selecting daily rides that fit your schedule and ability.
-Instructions for doing so can be found here.

 Q: I need to make special arrangements to get to and from the start line, can you help with this?

 A: Sorry, the only official transport we are able to offer is from Seattle to the start line (and back) .
 If you need to leave early, be dropped off somewhere else, or have any other personal transport issue, please post a message on the event message board.
 We are not able to assist with any special requests for pre/post ride transport.

 Q: Do you have parking available at the UW bus pick up area?